soalaksks/moe-canberrasec/_our-curriculum/English Language & Literature.md

 opportunities to apply their language learning in authentic, real-world tasks through performance tasks and projects.
 To develop fluency in writing and a reflective mindset, students engage in journal writing and maintain writing portfolios.
-All Lower Secondary students participate in a speech and drama programme to build greater confidence in projecting their voice and using body language effectively.</p>
+All Lower Secondary students participate in an Oratorical Programme to build greater confidence in projecting their voice and using body language effectively.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Oratorical_Programme_2.jpg">
 </div>